- Home

 Weight: 15

-Moderate environmental quality; some pollution from mining activities.
+Moderate environmental quality; some pollution from mining activities but generally clean air.

 π§Ό Cleanliness